JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-05-10-jetpack-compose-constraintlayout.md

 Learn how to work with ConstraintLayout in Compose.

-> Everything listed in this post is part of Jetpack Compose version `0.1.0-dev11`, hence it's quite prone to change over time while the team keeps improving the api surface.
-I'll make sure to update this post frequently.
+> Everything listed in this post is part of Jetpack Compose version `0.1.0-dev13`, (Compose Developer Preview 2), so it's quite prone to change over time while the team keeps improving the api surface.

 ### 🧠 Concern separation